Bert Trautmann: Legacy and influence

 Over the course of his career, Trautmann received many plaudits from leading football figures.
 The Russian goalkeeper Lev Yashin, himself considered one of the greatest goalkeepers of all time, believed that Trautmann and himself were the "only ... two world-class goalkeepers".

 Trautmann's idiosyncratic style of play also had an influence on budding young goalkeepers at the height of his career.
 The former Arsenal goalkeeper Bob Wilson named Trautmann as his boyhood hero, and Gordon Banks cited him as an influence on his playing style.

 Media outlets have since recognised Trautmann's reputation.
-ESPN consider Trautmann as one of the greatest FA Cup goalkeepers, with Trautmann representing Manchester City in two consecutive FA Cup finals in 1955 and 1956 while his lunge at Peter Murphy's feet to grasp the ball in the 1956 FA Cup Final is rated as the greatest FA Cup save; a save that broke Trautmann's neck.
+ESPN consider Trautmann as one of the greatest FA Cup goalkeepers, with Trautmann representing Manchester City in two consecutive FA Cup finals in 1955 and 1956 while his lunge at Peter Murphy's feet to grasp the ball in the 1956 FA Cup final is rated as the greatest FA Cup save; a save that broke Trautmann's neck.

 In November 1995, Trautmann returned to Maine Road to open the rebuilt Kippax Stand.
-However, the stand was gone within a decade: in May 2003 the club moved to the City of Manchester Stadium, Maine Road was closed and its stadium demolished the following year.
+However, the stand was gone within a decade: in May 2003 the club moved to the City of Manchester Stadium, Maine Road was closed and was demolished the following year.

 Trautmann was portrayed by German actor David Kross in the 2018 biopic The Keeper.

 Awards

 In 1997, Trautmann received the Order of Merit of the Federal Republic of Germany.
-He was appointed an honorary OBE in 2004 for his work in Anglo-German relations, and received the award at the British Embassy in Berlin, making him possibly the only person to have won an OBE and an Iron Cross.
+He was appointed an honorary OBE in 2004 for his work in Anglo-German relations, and received the award at the British Embassy in Berlin.
 The following night, at a concert given by the Berlin Philharmonic Orchestra, he met the Queen.
 "Ah, Herr Trautmann.
 I remember you", she said.
 "Have you still got that pain in your neck?"

 In 2005, he was inducted into the National Football Museum's Hall of Fame.
 He continued to follow Manchester City and visited Manchester to watch them play, with his last visit in April 2010.
 In 1999, he had also appeared in the BBC Timewatch programme episode "The Germans We Kept", recounting the experiences of German prisoners of war who decided to remain in the UK.